Controlled Gate Networks: Theory and Application to Eigenvalue Estimation: Introduction

 Many quantum circuits involve combinations of unitary operators executed in sequence, with logical control directed by one or more auxiliary registers~\cite{10.5555/2481569.2481570,berry2014exponential,low2019hamiltonian,gilyen2019quantum}.
 In order to minimize circuit complexity, many promising techniques and strategies have been developed \cite{Khatri2019quantumassisted,Kamaka2020QuantumTO,2020PhRvA.102f2612Y,Nash_2020,9951320,Dobbs:2022ghc,Weiden:2023nkc}.
 For circuits with controlled unitary operations, the conventional approach is to reduce the gate complexity of each controlled unitary operator as much as possible.
-During the transpilation stage, simplifications between circuit blocks may be found and exploited, such as cancelling neighboring CNOT gates.
-However, this alone does not suggest how one ought to design circuits intentionally such that cancellations are common.
+During the transpilation stage, simplifications between circuit blocks may be found and exploited.
+However, this alone does not suggest how to design circuits intentionally such that cancellations are common.

-Here we present a different approach in which all the unitary operations needed are viewed as a connected network, and the transformations between the operations are optimized.
-We define a controlled gate network to be a set of controlled operations such that any two operations can be transformed into each other by inserting or removing a small number of gates that we call transformation gates.
+Here we present a different approach in which all the unitary operators needed are viewed as a connected network, and the transformations between the operators are optimized.
+We define a controlled gate network as a set of controlled unitary operators that are transformed into each other by the controlled inclusion or exclusion of operators that we call transformation gates.

+General strategies for reducing circuit complexity are based on local reductions of circuit substructures that are known to be reducible to simpler structures \cite{chen2021quantum,iten2022exact,ge2024quantum,karuppasamy2025comprehensive}.
+Some examples are gate fusion, gate cancellation, and gate commutation.
+Transpiling software makes use of these local optimizations to create circuits with fewer gates but the same functionality.
+In contrast, controlled gate networks focus on identifying higher-level structural relationships between sets of controlled unitary operators.
+These relationships may involve many gates and involve complex structures that are difficult for local optimization methods to discover.
+While a different strategy, it is important to note that controlled gate networks can be used together with local optimization methods to find new pathways to achieve greater reductions in circuit complexity.

 An example of a controlled gate network is illustrated in Fig.~\ref{fig:controlled_gate_network}.
 The left side shows a circuit using two ancilla qubits to toggle between four possible unitary operators, $U_1, U_2, U_3, U_4$.
 The right side achieves the same results using a controlled gate network.
 Each of the transformation gates $G_i$ act on a small number of qubits, and the ancilla qubits control the transformation gates.
 Further details are given in the figure caption.